Nnnate423/Golang_Notes/Interview.md

 backup promoted to primary if prim fails
 * multi-threading model -> one dispatcher thread -> one request, one thread
 * backend pinging for certain number of servers -> if dead -> contact servers
+* currency handling -> synchronized on server & avoid open multiple sockets to same server at a time.

 Problem -> need more precautions
 1. server should not accept request if another server is online